bmanders716/bmanders716.github.io/cookbook.md

 Aspic Jelly.

-_Ingredients_--1†oz. packet of gelatine.
+_Ingredients_--1‡Ø∫. packet of gelatine.
                1 pint of good stock.
-               º pint of taragon vinegar.
+               Ï†∞int of taragon vinegar.
-               º pint of sherry.
+               Ï†∞int of sherry.
                A small carrot, turnip, and onion.
                A sprig of parsley, thyme, and marjoram.
                2 bay leaves.